emory-libraries/dlp-curate/lib/tasks/README.md

 - This procedure creates IIIF manifests for Work objects.
 - It does not require a CSV file to run correctly.
 - The task can be operated two different ways, though:
     1. Ran without an argument assigned, every CurateGenericWork object will be checked to see if it has been changed since the object's manifest was created.
 If so, a newly created manifest will replace the old one.
-If the `date_modified` attribute of the object matches the date the manifest was created, a new manifest will not be created.
     2. Processed with an `id` string in the `work` argument, the procedure only focuses on that listed object and creates just its manifest.
 ### Steps For Creating Manifests For All Works
 1. Perform the [Prerequisites](#prerequisites) for the needed SSH environment.